Sean Murphy Player Props: Braves vs. Marlins

 Sean Murphy At The Plate

-- Murphy leads Atlanta in total hits (19) this season while batting .275 with 13 extra-base hits.
+- Murphy leads Atlanta with 24 hits, batting .282 this season with 15 extra-base hits.

-- Among the qualified hitters, he ranks 58th in batting average, while his on-base percentage ranks ninth and he is seventh in slugging.
+- He ranks 47th in batting average, 13th in on base percentage, and second in slugging among the qualifying hitters in MLB action.

-- In 50.0% of his 20 games this season, Murphy has picked up at least one hit.
-He's also had six multi-hit games.
+- In 52.0% of his 25 games this season, Murphy has picked up at least one hit.
+He's also had eight multi-hit games.

-- He has homered in six games this year (30.0%), homering in 7% of his chances at the plate.
+- Looking at the 25 games he has played this season, he's hit a home run in seven of them (28.0%), and in 7.7% of his trips to the plate.

-- Murphy has had at least one RBI in 45.0% of his games this season (nine of 20), with more than one RBI three times (15.0%).
-He has also accounted for three or more of his team's runs in three contests.
+- Murphy has had an RBI in 10 games this year (40.0%), including four multi-RBI outings (16.0%).
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 50.0% of his games this year, with more than one run scored in 20.0%.
+- He has scored in 13 games this season (52.0%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.